-- (11) Consists of 2,000 shares of Common Stock, and 10,000 shares of Common Stock that can be acquired upon the exercise of outstanding options within 60 days (representing the portion of options to purchase 20,000 shares of Common Stock which have already vested). - (12) Consists of 12,195 shares of Common Stock. - (13) Consists of 60,465 shares of Common Stock, 322,907 restricted shares of Common Stock over which Dr. Garg has voting control and 105,977 shares of Common Stock that can be acquired upon exercise of outstanding options within 60 days.
+- (12) Consists of 8,498 shares of Common Stock and 34,875 shares of Common Stock that can be acquired upon the exercise of outstanding options within 60 days of February 23, 2021. - (13) Consists of 17,764 shares of Common Stock that can be acquired upon the exercise of outstanding options within 60 days of February 23, 2021. - (14) Includes 302,630 shares of Common Stock held by the Company's current directors and executive officers, 147,999 restricted shares of Common Stock over which the Company's current directors and executive officers have voting control and 706,305 shares of Common Stock that can be acquired by the Company's current directors and executive officers upon the exercise of outstanding options within 60 days of February 23, 2021.